 Once you are at the parking lot, practice a quick stop.
 It seems simple.
 But it’s important.
 Stopping should eventually be so familiar that it comes naturally—whatever the situation.
 Today, do this at ten—or even five—miles an hour.
 First explain that his foot should pivot off the accelerator to the brake pedal and that looking down at his feet is not allowed.
 Reaction time is important here so practice this until it’s easy.
 Then, get up to today’s slow speed and… Stop!
 Do it again.
 Practice makes perfect.
 Feel free to come back to this one again and again.

 If you’ve got a nice empty parking lot, use the rows of parking spaces to practice making right and left turns.
 Look for smooth turns with even speed control.
 He’s going too fast if he has to brake excessively and too slow if he’s hitting the accelerator.
 Remind him to use the turn signal, even though there are no cars.
 You are building an important habit.
 So pretend there’s city traffic behind you and explain how to give an early warning of at least 100 feet.

 That was fun, right?
 Maybe even more fun than a video game.
 Your teen learned something about driving.
 You learned something about your teen.
 And, while this is a bittersweet moment for parents—this is a big step toward adulthood—getting over this hump has some real perks.
 Pretty soon, he will be able to run to the store to pick up groceries.
 So, before either of you get tired or annoyed, call it a day and plan to do it again soon.

-Christina Tynan-Wood is a freelance writer living in Northern California.
+This post was written by guest author Christina Tynan-Wood.
+Tynan-Wood is a freelance writer living in Northern California.
 She covers technology, cars, and parenting for national magazines and blogs at GeekGirlfriends.com.